 His responsibilities at IPS include: grant writing, donor relations, event planning, promotion, volunteer development, fundraising, and outreach.

-Steven is part of the Association of Fundraising Professionals Yosemite Chapter and is an alumni of the Grant Writing USA workshop.
+Steven is a former member of the Association of Fundraising Professionals Yosemite Chapter and is an alumni of the Grant Writing USA workshop.
 He regularly attends “Catalyst,” a monthly meeting hosted by a fellow Modesto nonprofit aimed at creating space and time to collaborate to affect beneficial community change.

 Matthew J. Vasquez is part of the Marketing and Development team at the Institute for Principle Studies.
 He joined the IPS staff in May of 2015 after previously completing a paid internship at IPS.

 Matt is a former debater who competed in the Stoa USA homeschool league.
 In his last year in speech and debate, Matt finished 5th in the nation in Team Policy.

 His responsibilities at IPS include: coordinating and promoting the Logos Forensic Association, event planning, volunteer development, class coordination and promotion, research, and outreach.

 Matt is part of the Association of Christian Schools International as well as the Modesto Chamber of Commerce.